Arbitrage Trading: All You Need to Know

 Not dependent on market cycles

 One of the major pros of arbitrage trading is that you can profit regardless of Bitcoin’s price direction.
 So even if it's decreasing, you can still make money.
 This characteristic makes crypto arbitraging ideal for investors who want to maintain steady profits and don't want to tie themselves down to one investment strategy.
-Also, you can perform Bitcoin futures arbitrage.
+Also, you can exploit the difference in prices in bitcoin futures, leveraging the liquidity pools and spreads available in the market.

 Crypto Never Sleeps

 Major cryptocurrencies are also rather liquid assets with 24-hour buy/sell markets.
-Compared to other investments such as stocks and mutual funds, which are limited to trading hours.
+Compared to other investments such as stocks and foreign exchange markets, which are limited to trading hours.
 This means that you can move capital out of cryptocurrencies at any time, which might contribute to the crypto market growth.

 The Risks of Crypto Arbitrage